kefren68/351ELEC-Themes/README.md

 I would like to thanks:
 Chicuelo and Nick L for their great job
 Anthony Caccese and Szalik for their support
-Many thanks, really, to Fewtarius and all contributors who made 351ELEC OS for RG351P.
+Many thanks, really, to all contributors who made AMBERELEC OS for RG351P.

 All original artwork belongs to the many artists who devoted their talents and time into making them.
 Most of them can be found in [DeviantArt](http://www.deviantart.com/).